Bankrupting DoS Attackers: Analysis of

 which completes the proof. \end{proof}

 The communications bounds for \Linear are straightforward.

 \begin{lemma} In \Linear, the server sends $O(g)$ messages to clients, and clients send a total of $O(g)$ messages to the server.
-Also, each good job is serviced after an exchange of at most $3$ messages between the client and server \end{lemma}

-\begin{proof} Since there is no latency, each client immediately receives the current value of \thresh if its first message to the server has an RB solution with value too small.
-Then, on the second attempt the client attaches a RB solution with the correct value, and so receives service.
+Also, each good job is serviced after an exchange of at most $3$ messages between the client and server \end{lemma} \begin{proof} Since there is no latency, each client immediately receives the current value of \thresh if its first message to the server has a fee with value too small.
+Then, on the second attempt the client attaches a fee with the correct value, and so receives service.
 Hence, each good job is serviced with at most $2$ messages from client to server and at most $1$ message from server to client. \end{proof}